cedadev/tech-blog/_posts/AI/smolagents-experiments.md

 # Simple example

 In this example, the LLM is given a tool for calculating the area of a trapezium.
 The tool keeps track of how many calculations have been performed and the cumulative area calculated.
-The too is then used by a CodeAgent to perform the task
+The tool is then used by a CodeAgent to perform the task.

 ```
 from smolagents import Tool, LiteLLMModel, CodeAgent